Falcao open to Atletico Madrid return

 The Colombia international scored 70 goals in 91 matches over two seasons with Atleti and was presented with a framed photograph prior to kick-off.

-Falcao's contract at Monaco is due to expire at the end of next season and he hinted at a desire to return to the club where he won the Europa League in 2011-12 and the UEFA Super Cup and Copa del Rey the following season.
+Falcao's contract at Monaco is due to expire at the end of next season and he hinted at a desire to return to the club where he won the UEFA Europa League in 2011-2012 and the UEFA Super Cup and Copa del Rey the following season.

 "We never know in the future.
 Obviously, Atletico Madrid will always be in my heart.
 I don't know, maybe once my contract at Monaco finished, I don't know what will happen.
 I am always supporting Atletico Madrid," said the 32-year-old, before describing what it felt like to go up against his former employers.